-Applemore is proud of its reputation for providing outstanding pastoral care and of being a school where each student is valued.
+We are proud of our reputation for providing outstanding pastoral care and of being a school where each student is known and valued.
 We aim to encourage all of our students to do their best and to take a pride in themselves and their school.

-From a pastoral point of view the school is divided in to year groups, each overseen by its own Progress Leader who is experienced in dealing with issues affecting the students within their care.
+The school is divided into year groups, each overseen by its own Head of Year who is experienced in dealing with issues affecting the students within their care.

 The key to maintaining our positive ethos and caring atmosphere is in ensuring that all relationships in the school are based on mutual respect.
 We expect high standards of behaviour, founded on personal responsibility and self-discipline combined with care and compassion for others.

-“The distinguishing mark of Applemore is that it has a friendly and relaxed atmosphere whilst maintaining high expectations in terms of academic achievement and students’ behaviour” (parent).
+“The distinguishing mark of Applemore is that it has a friendly and relaxed atmosphere whilst maintaining high expectations in terms of academic achievement and students’ behaviour” (parent comment).